erostefano/crypto-speedster/README.md

 ## Backend

-**scheduledCryptoListingDownload** downloads every night the current Crypto ranking.
+**scheduledCryptoRankingDownload** downloads every night the current Crypto ranking.

-**getRanking** is a http endpoint which returns the ranking
+**getRanking** is a http endpoint which returns the ranking for a specific date.

+`cd backend & npm run build` builds the functions

 ## Frontend